Gluten Free Snacks

 - Potato chips: Most potato chips are made from just potatoes and oil, making them naturally gluten free.
 However, these potatoes are fried in inflammatory seed oils and sometimes also seasoned with questionable additives like maltodextrin, yeast extract, and caramel color.
 Naturally gluten free doesn’t necessarily mean nutritious.

-- Rice cakes: Rice cakes are commonly shared as a gluten free snack or even as a bread replacement that can be topped with nut butters or meat and cheese.
+- Rice cakes: Aside from major issues with rice, rice cakes are commonly shared as a gluten free snack or even as a bread replacement that can be topped with nut butters or meat and cheese.
 It’s true that they can stand in for other gluten containing crackers and toasts, but they don’t provide any nutritional benefit.
 Rice cakes are made from refined grains (generally white or brown rice).
 In addition, since they are quite bland and dry to eat, they are often flavored with other undesirable ingredients.
 Similar to potato chips, rice cakes are found in flavors like cheddar cheese and cinnamon sugar that contain added sugars, dairy, artificial flavors, and chemical additives.

 - Popcorn: Popcorn in its simplest form is simply popped corn grains.
 But there are two common issues with this.
 First, there is evidence that corn gluten can be a major contributor to gluten related illnesses and may not be well tolerated.
 Second, popcorn is often not just corn – it is popped in inflammatory oils and seasoned with artificial flavors and seasonings, trans fat-based butter substitutes, and large amounts of salt.